Gluten Free Pane Bianco

 Cool completely on a rack before slicing.

 This is exactly what I was hoping for.
-It looks like French Toast is back in our breakfast rotation!
+It looks like French Toast is back in the breakfast rotation!

 Print This Post Print This Post